havietthang/Semantic-Edge-Enrichment-for-Inter-Community-Conflict-Prediction-in-Reddit/README.md

-# Semantic Edge Enrichment for Inter-Community Conflict Prediction in Reddit
+# Semantic Edge Enrichment with Large Language Models for Improved Inter-Community Conflictb Prediction in Reddit

 We use LLM-derived semantic labels to improve and explain inter-community conflict prediction in Reddit cross-community links.
 We revisit the Stanford SNAP Reddit Hyperlink Network conflict-prediction setting and ask whether simple plain-language semantic labels can add useful predictive signal beyond the original handcrafted, social, graph, and text features.